komali2/blog/content/posts/bootcamp-job-search.md

 you take advantage of them throughout your job search.

 Finally, Hack Reactor, App Academy, Galvanize, or whoever, didn't teach you enough to get your first job with much ease.
-You must augment your education there.
+You must augment your education.

 Studying can be as simple as reading documentation.
 You can have it open on a tab on your phone and read it while pooping, or sitting on the train, or